IcanGoAnyWhere/FUDA/README.md

 # Introdution <br>
-This repo is based on mmdetection for domain adaptation.
+This repo is based on mmdetection(V2.28) for domain adaptation.